lancekevin-00/CSCE_240_final/README.md

 9.
 10.

-Stopping Conditon: 50 crops are harvested or 1000 days have passed
+Stopping Conditon: 50 crops are harvested, 1000 days have passed, or all the corn has died